Create Space

 WHY WE NEED TO CREATE SPACE

-Despite real progress, diversity, equity and inclusion is still a challenge for Australia’s advertising industry, as it is for most others.
-But for our industry, there’s an added impetus to passionately pursue progress.
+As an industry, we’ve made some real progress regarding diversity, equity and inclusion.
+And there is more we need to do.
+Doing it consistently well across every age group and background is still a challenge for Australia’s advertising industry, as it is for many others. but for our industry, there’s an added impetus to passionately pursue progress.

 D&I is fundamental to our historic and future success; advertising was built around a notion of a communal space for all talented thinkers and makers to contribute and craft ideas that drive change.
 An industry that looks and feels homogenous, and where majority rules, flies in the face of this distinctive proposition, diluting our ability to adapt to culture and commerce.